Create a Linode in a distributed compute region

 Select the Distributed tab.
 Select a continent from the Geographic Area dropdown list to narrow the regions available. and then select a distributed region from the Regions dropdown list.

-When deploying a Compute Instance, you can either deploy a Linux distribution for a barebones install, or a custom image stored on your account.
+When deploying a Linode, you can either deploy a Linux distribution for a barebones install, or a custom image stored on your account.

 -